Our round up of the some of the best sleep technology to tackle insomnia and actively improve your sleep.

 Sleep technology is currently experiencing a boom in popularity.
-This year at CES 2017, the world’s largest expo of consumer technology, a whole section of the exhibition was devoted to new innovations in sleep-related gadgets and gizmos, ranging from smart beds, to hi-tech pajamas.
+At the CES, the world's largest expo of consumer technology, a whole section of the exhibition is now devoted to new innovations in sleep-related gadgets and gizmos, ranging from smart beds, to hi-tech pajamas.

 In the last few years, we've also seen a surge in the popularity of sleep tracking, a natural extension of the Fit-Bit led trend in wearable activity trackers.
 But one of the complaints that has been levied at consumer sleep tracking is that mostly, they are passive devices - ie they don't do anything to actually improve your situation, other than passively monitor and analyse the way you sleep.

 Hence, we've started to witness more active sleep technology devices enter the market.
 Some of these products combine sleep tracking/monitoring as part of the offering, whilst others are purely focussed on facilitating relaxation and improved sleep.

 These hi-tech insomnia gadgets employ a wide range of approaches and techniques from guided breathing exercises to electrical brain stimulation.
 But the one thing that have in common is that they're designed to provide a pharmaceutical-free way of tackling the symptoms of insomnia and disrupted sleep.

 Some of these products aren't cheap, but we've tried to hand-pick the best current offerings to give you a sense of the variety and scope in this new emerging market.

 Please note, that none of the advice on this page is intended to be a substitute for professional medical help, so if you feel that your sleep problems are seriously affecting your health, please go and visit your doctor.

 So, here's our roundup of 6 of the best hi-tech sleep aids for relieving insomnia and restlessness.
 Enjoy, and sleep well!